kentr/drupal-codesnippet/README.txt

 the options in the dialog window of CKEditor when inserting a code snippet.

 Note that your filter format must support the use of pre and code tags under allowed tags as well, if using anything other than Full HTML.

-CodeTag:

-Drag the CodeTag button into the active toolbar.
-There is no configuration; the button should appear in your editor after you save the changes.

-Note that your filter format must support the use of the code tag under allowed tags as well, if using anything other than Full HTML.

 CodeSnippet Supported Languages